 It’s safe to say that the ladies of Game of Thrones have impeccable style, but what exactly goes into these amazing looks?
-A closer look at the detailing done by head costume designer Michele Carragher tells a story all its own and each character’s costume is designed specifically to fit their personality, display their family Sigil, and tie in specifically to the current position of the character.
+A closer look at the detailing done by head costume designer Michele Clapton tells a story all its own and each character’s costume is designed specifically to fit their personality, display their family Sigil, and tie in specifically to the current position of the character.
 Here are famous costumes behind 5 of Game of Thrones leading ladies with their explanation from the mind behind the designs.

 Catelyn Stark’s collar: